The Seashell House

 The Plan

-Originally designed by William and Alexander Calder, the three-story neo-Italian Renaissance townhouse retained many of its character-defining elements—including a curved bay and carved stone panels—yet its interiors no longer suited for contemporary living.
+Originally designed by William and Alexander Calder, the three-story neo-Italian Renaissance townhouse retained many of its character-defining elements—including a curved bay and carved stone panels—yet its interiors were no longer suited for contemporary living.

 Sustainability

-As with all of our work, high performance was a central design priority.
+As with all of our projects, high performance was a central design priority.
 Working within the constraints of a landmarked structure, the reBuild team focused on maximizing daylight and natural ventilation to reduce reliance on artificial lighting and mechanical systems.
 Energy-efficient windows, enhanced insulation, and comprehensive air-sealing strategies improve thermal comfort while lowering overall energy consumption.
 Materials were selected for durability and low environmental impact, and architectural interventions were intentionally restrained to preserve the home’s historic fabric.
 The result is a residence that respects its 19th-century origins while embracing a resilient, sustainable future.